 2. Classes, flavor spells & Pruning

-Classes in modern World of Warcraft certainly has more interesting rotations than they used to back in the glory days of Vanilla and The Burning Crusade, yet they feel more bareboned than ever before.
+Classes in the modern World of Warcraft certainly have more interesting rotations than they used to back in the glory days of Vanilla and The Burning Crusade, yet they feel more bareboned than ever before.

 Niche Abilities were awesome

-Pretty much all niche, flavorful spells have been removed and the spells on your bar, for the most part, are abilities you use on a regular basis.
-Call me an old fart, but I think there was a lot of value to old school niche abilities such as the ”Ritual of Doom”, ”Divine Intervention” and simpler ones such the old ”Exorcism” and ”Eyes of the Beast”.
-You might have rarely used any of them, but when you ended up in that niche situation where your specific class could suddenly shine it was an awesome feeling.
+Pretty much all niche, flavorful spells have been removed, and the spells on your bar, for the most part, are abilities you use regularly.
+Call me an old fart, but I think there was a lot of value to old school niche abilities such as the ”Ritual of Doom”, ”Divine Intervention” and simpler ones such as the old ”Exorcism” and ”Eyes of the Beast”.
+You might have rarely used any of them, but when you ended up in that niche situation where your specific class could suddenly shine, it was an excellent feeling.
 Like being a Paladin in Stratholme and suddenly have an extra set of abilities or being a druid in a dungeon with a lot of beasts.
-It only really gave the game a lot more class identity, and you really felt like a paladin when you were purging Stratholme of undead with your special abilities.
+It only really gave the game a lot more class identity, and you really felt like a paladin when you were purging Stratholme of the undead with your unique abilities.

 Pruning & Talents

-On top of having next to no unique flavor spells anymore, we also have to accept that we lose abilities left and right and this has been worse in Battle for Azeroth than ever before.
-Blizzard seems to love this new idea of ”rental abilities” that see us gaining some new ability or effect that somewhat change our class and then remove and replace it every expansion.
+On top of having next to no unique flavor spells anymore, we also have to accept that we lose abilities left and right, and this has been worse in Battle for Azeroth than ever before.
+Blizzard seems to love this new idea of ”rental abilities” that see us gaining some new ability or effect that somewhat changes our class and then remove and replace it every expansion.
 But why?
-I get that we cannot have hundreds of abilities each and that pruning is a necessary evil now and again but why on earth do we choose to remove awesome spells like ”Pheonix Flame” and ”Wake of Ashes” instead of some more forgettable and boring abilities.
+I get that we cannot have hundreds of skills each and that pruning is a necessary evil now and again, but why on earth do we choose to remove awesome spells like ”Pheonix Flame” and ”Wake of Ashes” instead of some more forgettable and boring abilities.

-One of the worst parts of the pruning and butchering of classes this expansion is how much better tour classes feel when we have our 3 additional Player-versus-player talents activated.
+One of the worst parts of the pruning and butchering of classes this expansion is how much better your class feels when we have our three Player-versus-player talents activated.